Disclosures

 Mississippi

 How to find a lawyer in Mississippi.
-Mississippi routes the public to the The Mississippi Bar Find A Lawyer — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://www.msbar.org/lawyer-directory; the phone number 601-948-4471 reaches the state bar's general line, not a referral intake.
+Mississippi routes the public to The Mississippi Bar Find A Lawyer — a searchable attorney directory rather than a matched-intake referral service.
+You can browse it at msbar.org; the phone number 601-948-4471 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 Missouri

 UPL posture in Missouri.
 Missouri regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Missouri courts.
 Expeal provides general legal information about record-relief in Missouri and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Missouri.
-The content on this Site describes the common path under 610.122.
-Arrest record expunged, requirements; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Missouri.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Missouri.

 How to find a lawyer in Missouri.
-Missouri routes the public to the The Missouri Bar Lawyer Search — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://mobar.org/public/LawyerSearch.aspx; the phone number 573-635-4128 reaches the state bar's general line, not a referral intake.
+Missouri routes the public to The Missouri Bar Lawyer Search — a searchable attorney directory rather than a matched-intake referral service.
+You can browse it at mobar.org; the phone number 573-635-4128 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 Montana

 UPL posture in Montana.
 Montana regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Montana courts.
 Expeal provides general legal information about record-relief in Montana and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Montana.
-The content on this Site describes the common path under Part 11.
-Expungement of Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Montana.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Montana.

 How to find a lawyer in Montana.
 The Montana bar authorizes a third-party provider as its lawyer-referral pathway.
-State Bar of Montana Lawyer Referral and Information Service can be reached at 406-449-6577 or online at https://www.licensedlawyer.org/mt.
+State Bar of Montana Lawyer Referral and Information Service can be reached at 406-449-6577 or online at licensedlawyer.org.
 The referral service is operated by the third-party provider under bar authorization, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+Referrals run through a provider the bar authorizes (or local bars carrying the statewide service), not the bar itself.

 Nebraska

 UPL posture in Nebraska.
 Nebraska regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Nebraska courts.
 Expeal provides general legal information about record-relief in Nebraska and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Nebraska.
-The content on this Site describes the common path under 29-2264.
-Probation; completion; conviction may be set aside; conditions; retroactive effect; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Nebraska.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Nebraska.

 Nevada

 UPL posture in Nevada.
 Nevada regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Nevada courts.
 Expeal provides general legal information about record-relief in Nevada and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Nevada.
-The content on this Site describes the common path under NRS 179.245 Sealing records after conviction: Persons eligible; petition; notice; hearing; order; waiver of fees for certain victims of sex trafficking; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Nevada.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Nevada.

 New Hampshire

 UPL posture in New Hampshire.
 New Hampshire regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the New Hampshire courts.
 Expeal provides general legal information about record-relief in New Hampshire and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in New Hampshire.
-The content on this Site describes the common path under 651:5 Annulment of Criminal Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in New Hampshire.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in New Hampshire.

 New Jersey

 How to find a lawyer in New Jersey.
 The New Jersey bar does not operate a single statewide referral intake.
-Its public-resources page at https://njsba.com/resources/county-bar-associations/ (general line: 732-249-5000) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
+Its public page at njsba.com (general line: 732-249-5000) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
 The referral relationship is between you and the local bar; Expeal does not operate any of these services and is not responsible for the outcome of any representation that follows.
+No single statewide intake — the bar's page routes you to local or county bar referral services, so coverage and hours vary by county.
+The phone is the bar's main line.

 New Mexico

 UPL posture in New Mexico.
 New Mexico regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the New Mexico courts.
 Expeal provides general legal information about record-relief in New Mexico and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in New Mexico.
-The content on this Site describes the common path under Article 3A (29-3A-1 to 29-3A-9).
-Criminal Record Expungement; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in New Mexico.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in New Mexico.

 How to find a lawyer in New Mexico.
 New Mexico routes the public to the State Bar of New Mexico Online Bar Directory — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://www.sbnm.org/For-Public/I-Need-a-Lawyer/Online-Bar-Directory; the phone number 505-797-6000 reaches the state bar's general line, not a referral intake.
+You can browse it at sbnm.org; the phone number 505-797-6000 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 New York

 UPL posture in New York.
 New York regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the New York courts.
 Expeal provides general legal information about record-relief in New York and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in New York.
-The content on this Site describes the common path under §160.50 Order upon termination of criminal action in favor of the accused; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in New York.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in New York.

 How to find a lawyer in New York.
 The New York State Bar Association Lawyer Referral Service is the New York bar's lawyer-referral service.
-You can reach it at 800-342-3661 or online at https://nysba.org/new-york-state-bar-association-lawyer-referral-service/.
+You can reach it at 518-463-3200 or online at nysba.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+The service takes applications online only; the phone is the bar's main line.

-NYC five boroughs note.
-The New York State Bar Association LRS covers New York State, but users in the five boroughs of New York City are typically served by their local borough bar (Manhattan, Brooklyn, Queens, Bronx, Staten Island).
+New York City boroughs.
+The New York State Bar Association's service covers New York State, but users in the five boroughs of New York City are typically served by their local borough bar.
 NYSBA will route you to the appropriate borough bar based on your location.
-Expeal does not operate either NYSBA or the borough bars and is not responsible for the outcome of any referral that follows.
+Expeal does not operate NYSBA or the borough bars and is not responsible for the outcome of any referral that follows.

 North Carolina

 UPL posture in North Carolina.
 North Carolina regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the North Carolina courts.
 Expeal provides general legal information about record-relief in North Carolina and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in North Carolina.
-The content on this Site describes the common path under Article 5 — Expunction of Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in North Carolina.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in North Carolina.

 How to find a lawyer in North Carolina.
 The North Carolina Bar Association Lawyer Referral Service is the North Carolina bar's lawyer-referral service.
-You can reach it at 1-800-662-7660 or online at https://www.ncbar.org/public-resources/find-an-nc-lawyer/.
+You can reach it at 919-677-0561 or online at ncbar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+You request a referral online (self-referral); the phone is the bar's contact line.

 North Dakota

 UPL posture in North Dakota.
 North Dakota regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the North Dakota courts.
 Expeal provides general legal information about record-relief in North Dakota and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in North Dakota.
-The content on this Site describes the common path under Chapter 12-60.1 Sealing Criminal Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in North Dakota.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in North Dakota.

 Ohio

 How to find a lawyer in Ohio.
 The Ohio bar does not operate a single statewide referral intake.
-Its public-resources page at https://www.ohiobar.org/public-resources/lawyer-referral-services/ (general line: 614-487-8585) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
+Its public page at ohiobar.org (general line: (800) 232-7124) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
 The referral relationship is between you and the local bar; Expeal does not operate any of these services and is not responsible for the outcome of any representation that follows.
+No single statewide intake — the bar's page routes you to local or county bar referral services, so coverage and hours vary by county.
+The phone is the bar's main line.

 Oklahoma

 UPL posture in Oklahoma.
 Oklahoma regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Oklahoma courts.
 Expeal provides general legal information about record-relief in Oklahoma and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Oklahoma.
-The content on this Site describes the common path under 22 § 18.
-Expungement of records--Persons authorized; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Oklahoma.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Oklahoma.

 How to find a lawyer in Oklahoma.
 Oklahoma routes the public to the Oklahoma Bar Association Find A Lawyer — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://ams.okbar.org/eweb/startpage.aspx?site=FALWEB; the phone number 405-416-7000 reaches the state bar's general line, not a referral intake.
+You can browse it at ams.okbar.org; the phone number 405-416-7000 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 Oregon

 UPL posture in Oregon.
 Oregon regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Oregon courts.
 Expeal provides general legal information about record-relief in Oregon and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Oregon.
-The content on this Site describes the common path under §137.225 Order setting aside conviction or record of criminal charge; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Oregon.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Oregon.

 Pennsylvania

 How to find a lawyer in Pennsylvania.
 The Pennsylvania Bar Association Lawyer Referral Service is the Pennsylvania bar's lawyer-referral service.
-You can reach it at 800-932-0311 or online at https://www.pabar.org/site/For-the-Public/Find-a-Lawyer.
+You can reach it at 800-932-0311 or online at pabar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+The Pennsylvania Bar Association's service covers 45 of the state's 67 counties; the other 22 counties run their own local bar referral services.

 State-vs-county routing.
-The Pennsylvania Bar Association LRS covers 45 of Pennsylvania's 67 counties.
-If you live in one of the remaining 22 counties, the PBA will route you to your county's bar-association LRS, which operates independently.
+The Pennsylvania Bar Association's lawyer-referral service covers 45 of Pennsylvania's 67 counties.
+If you live in one of the remaining 22 counties, the PBA will route you to your county's bar-association referral service, which operates independently.
 Expeal does not control which routing occurs and is not responsible for the outcome of any local-bar referral.

 Rhode Island

 UPL posture in Rhode Island.
 Rhode Island regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Rhode Island courts.
 Expeal provides general legal information about record-relief in Rhode Island and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Rhode Island.
-The content on this Site describes the common path under R.I.
-Stat. § 12-1-12; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Rhode Island.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Rhode Island.

 South Carolina

 UPL posture in South Carolina.
 South Carolina regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the South Carolina courts.
 Expeal provides general legal information about record-relief in South Carolina and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in South Carolina.
-The content on this Site describes the common path under Article 9.
-Uniform Expungement of Criminal Records. (§17-22-910 - §17-22-960); people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in South Carolina.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in South Carolina.

 South Dakota

 UPL posture in South Dakota.
 South Dakota regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the South Dakota courts.
 Expeal provides general legal information about record-relief in South Dakota and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in South Dakota.
-The content on this Site describes the common path under 23A-3-26.
-Definition of expungement; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in South Dakota.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in South Dakota.

 Tennessee

 UPL posture in Tennessee.
 Tennessee regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Tennessee courts.
 Expeal provides general legal information about record-relief in Tennessee and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Tennessee.
-The content on this Site describes the common path under Chapter 32 Destruction of Records Upon Dismissal or Acquittal.
-(40-32-101 to 40-32-110); people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Tennessee.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Tennessee.

 How to find a lawyer in Tennessee.
 The Tennessee bar does not operate a single statewide referral intake.
-Its public-resources page at https://www.tba.org/?pg=find-an-attorney (general line: 615-383-7421) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
+Its public page at tba.org (general line: 615-383-7421) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
 The referral relationship is between you and the local bar; Expeal does not operate any of these services and is not responsible for the outcome of any representation that follows.
+No single statewide intake — the bar's page routes you to local or county bar referral services, so coverage and hours vary by county.
+The phone is the bar's main line.

 Texas

 UPL posture in Texas.
 Texas regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Texas courts.
 Expeal provides general legal information about record-relief in Texas and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Texas.
-The content on this Site describes the common path under Subchapter E-1.
-Order of Nondisclosure of Criminal History Record Information (§411.071 – §411.0775; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Texas.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Texas.

 Utah

 UPL posture in Utah.
 Utah regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Utah courts.
 Expeal provides general legal information about record-relief in Utah and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Utah.
-The content on this Site describes the common path under Title 77, Chapter 40a Expungement of Criminal Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Utah.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Utah.

 Vermont

 UPL posture in Vermont.
 Vermont regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Vermont courts.
 Expeal provides general legal information about record-relief in Vermont and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Vermont.
-The content on this Site describes the common path under Title 13: Crimes and Criminal Procedure, Chapter 230: Expungement and Sealing of Criminal History Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Vermont.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Vermont.

 Virginia

 UPL posture in Virginia.
 Virginia regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Virginia courts.
 Expeal provides general legal information about record-relief in Virginia and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Virginia.
-The content on this Site describes the common path under Chapter 23.1.
-Expungement of Criminal Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Virginia.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Virginia.

 Washington

 UPL posture in Washington.
 Washington regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Washington courts.
 Expeal provides general legal information about record-relief in Washington and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Washington.
-The content on this Site describes the common path under Chapter 10.97 Washington State Criminal Records Privacy Act; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Washington.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Washington.

 How to find a lawyer in Washington.
 The Washington bar does not operate a single statewide referral intake.
-Its public-resources page at https://www.wsba.org/for-the-public/find-legal-help (general line: 206-267-7010) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
+Its public page at wsba.org (general line: 800-945-9722) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
 The referral relationship is between you and the local bar; Expeal does not operate any of these services and is not responsible for the outcome of any representation that follows.
+The Washington State Bar Association does not refer to private attorneys; its page routes you to county bar referral services.
+The phone is the state bar's own line.

 West Virginia

 UPL posture in West Virginia.
 West Virginia regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the West Virginia courts.
 Expeal provides general legal information about record-relief in West Virginia and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in West Virginia.
-The content on this Site describes the common path under W. Va.
-Stat. §61-11-25; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in West Virginia.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in West Virginia.

 Wisconsin